jacobaaronyeager/wooly-mammoth.js/README.md

-# Mammoth (with style preservation) .docx to HTML converter
+# Wooly Mammoth (Mammoth.js with style preservation) .docx to HTML converter

 **ABOUT THIS FORK**